Cheshire1922/NahidaGC/README.md

 -----------------------------
 Ah also, make sure to patch your UserAssembly.dll
 as for the game itself, I can't link it sorry
-and no, this version will not be spamming you with "Kira go away"
+and no, this version will not be spamming you with "Kira go away", which is why I decided to share this
 (actually I don't know if there is a way to turn it off I haven't bothered trying)

 # Known Issue